MohsinQureshi1801/Portfolio/README.md

       # Hello Doctor (Digital Healthcare Service)
 [HelloDoctor](https://apps.apple.com/us/app/hello-doctor-patient/id1502356693?ls=1) is a online Doctor's App.
 The basic requirements for the app were that it help address the health related problem by providing reliable online health platform which connects the Certified and Authorised Doctor’s to the Clients / Patients face to face on video / chat / audio calling.

-HelloDoctor was built entirely in Swift, with no external dependencies, and the UI—which was created using Auto Layout in Interface Builder—is attractive and animates smoothly.
+HelloDoctor was built entirely in Swift, with no external dependencies, and the UI
+        —which was created using Auto Layout in Interface Builder —is attractive and animates smoothly.
 Most importantly, the code is clean, easy to reason about, and maintains strong separation of concerns.
 <p align="center">
 <img src="hello doctor 1.jpeg" width="230"  title="HelloDoctor">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="hello doctor 2.jpeg" width="230" title="HelloDoctor">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="hello doctor 3.jpeg" width="228" title="HelloDoctor">
 </p>